hp-078/hp-078/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-2. WakaTime Setup:
-   - Sign up at wakatime.com
-   - Install WakaTime plugin in your IDE
-   - Add WakaTime API key to secrets
-   - Enable public stats sharing

-3. Spotify Setup:
-   - Fork spotify-github-profile repo
-   - Connect Spotify account
-   - Deploy to Vercel
-   - Update the URL with your deployment

-4. Make repository public and name it same as your username
+2. Make repository public and name it same as your username
 -->